Frequently Asked Questions#

 Is VPP part of Ligato?#

-Can Ligato be used to build non-VPP cloud-native apps?#
+Can I use Ligato to build non-VPP cloud native apps?#

 Yes.
-One example is an experimental BGP agent that does not use VPP.
+One example is an experimental BGP agent that does not use the VPP data plane.

 Is Ligato a CNCF project?#

-No. However it is a member of the larger CNCF ecosystem.
-Many of its plugins are based on CNCF projects (e.g. gRPC, etcd, prometheus).
+Ligato is a member of the larger CNCF ecosystem.
+Many Ligato plugins build on CNCF projects such as gRPC, etcd, and Prometheus.

 What is a plugin?#

 Small chunk of code performing a specific function.
-Ligato (vpp-agent and cn-infra) come with multiple out-of-the-box plugins.
-New plugins can be developed performing additional functions.
-Developers need only use the plugins required for their application.
+Ligato comes with multiple out-of-the-box plugins.
+You can develop new plugins that perform customized functions, and you need only use the plugins required for your applications.

 How does a Ligato-built CNF talk to external apps?#

-Ligato provides plugins and developers can craft their own for communicating with external applications such as etcd data stores or gRPC clients.
+Ligato provides plugins, and you can craft your own, for communicating with external applications such as etcd data stores or gRPC clients.

 What is a Key Value (KV) Data Store?#

 Data store (or database) of key-value (KV) pairs.
 Ligato supports the commonly used/deployed KV data store solutions.
-Plugins can be created to interface to other external KV data stores.
+You can create plugins to communicate with other external KV data stores.

 What programming language does Ligato use?#

 Go Programming Language developed by Google.
-Other cloud-native projects including Kubernetes and etcd use Go.
-Advantages over other languages (i.e. python, java) used in distributed systems include speed (it is a compiled language), concurrency and simplicity.
-External applications interfacing to a Ligato application can use any programming language.
+Other cloud native projects including Kubernetes and etcd use Go.
+Advantages over other programming languages used in distributed systems include speed,concurrency and simplicity.

 What is protobufs?#

-Protocol Buffers is a language/platform-nuetral method that defines the structure and serialized format of the data associated with the object.
-Here is an example of a VPP route in protobuf (.proto) format.
+Protocol Buffers is a language/platform-neutral method that defines the structure and serialized format of data associated with an object.

 What is a resync?#

-A vpp-agent process that maintains consistency between configuration data provided from an external source, internal vpp-agent state and the actual VPP data plane state.
+A VPP agent process that maintains consistency between configuration data provided from an external source, internal VPP agent state, and the VPP runtime.